mecomontes/Liponium-An-MTB-Heteroresistence-app/README.md

 <div align ="center "><img src='./images/reports.png' alt='Liponium' width="700"></div>
 ---

+You could find the generated reports at "Reports" folder inside the Liponium folder.

-Reference_Report.xlsx: An EXCEL file that contains the initial info inputed.
+- Reference_Report.xlsx: An EXCEL file that contains the initial info inputed.

-Unmerged_Report.xlsx: An EXCEL file with the result after aplying the Liponium searching.
+- Unmerged_Report.xlsx: An EXCEL file with the result after aplying the Liponium searching.

-Merged_Report.xlsx: Its a full report with that merged the initial info (Reference.xlsx) with the generated data (Unmerged.xlsx).
+- Merged_Report.xlsx: Its a full report with that merged the initial info (Reference.xlsx) with the generated data (Unmerged.xlsx).

 <div align ="center "><img src='./images/merged.png' alt='Liponium' width="700"></div>
 ---